stepanzabelin/clirio/README.md

 { branch: 'master', ignoreSubmodules: 'all', short: true }
 ```

-Then you can use the received data for its intended purpose
+Then use the received data for its intended purpose

 The implementation of own cli prefix (like `my-custom-cli`) is described in [starter kit](https://github.com/stepanzabelin/clirio-starter-kit)

 ## Starter kit

-Clirio is developed according to SOLID principles, so you can apply OOP, dependency injection and other programming patterns.
+Clirio is developed according to SOLID principles, so it is possible apply OOP, dependency injection and other programming patterns.

 **[Clirio starter kit](https://github.com/stepanzabelin/clirio-starter-kit)** contains the recommended assembly.
-But you can integrate any other libraries and custom decorators.
+But it is integrate any other libraries and custom decorators.

 ### Definitions